Navigating seasonal allergies in kids: Tips for parents

 Seasonal allergies (also known as hay fever) are very common and quite frankly can be highly miserable for sufferers at certain times of the year.

 As parents, we tend to be worried about many things!
 Allergies come pretty high up the list though.
-Some allergies, for example, food allergies (egg, nuts, and dairy) may be a concern.
+Some allergies, for example, (egg, nuts, and dairy) may be a concern.
 However, did you know that some allergies can come and go?

 In this blog post, we’ll discuss the most common seasonal allergies, why they exist, what to do to make our little ones more comfortable, and importantly, when to consult a pediatrician.